+By the third gig, Bad Veins were showcasing for indie labels in New York City.
 “When this whole thing started, I was just shooting for the moon trying to get the biggest sound possible.
 I never intended to play this music live,” Benjamin reveals.

 The reel-to-reel became a key musical ally when Benjamin received that first call to play live.
 “I remember looking across the room and seeing that reel-to-reel and realizing I could dump all the tracks onto that, it opened up the possibility of playing this music live,” Benjamin recalls.

-The most profound Bad Veins experience for the guys (and Irene) and their fans is the show.
+The most profound Bad Veins experience for Davis (and Irene) and their fans is the show.
 Onstage the band is cathartic, visceral, and vulnerable, stretching songs into sweaty testifying-at-church-on-Sunday rave-ups with the crowd egging them on.
 Not only is the show a chance to bring the music to life, it’s a chance for a community, the Bad Veins Army, of equals to convene.
 Benjamin says: “The connection means so much.
 There’s so much hope and positive emotions coming from all of this.
 These aren’t really fans, they’re our friends, and they’ve had such a huge effect on us as people and musicians.”